GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 - npm run lh -- --perf=95 https://staging.example.com
 </pre>

-### Make a pull request to trigger Lighthouse CI on Travis
+### Make a pull request to trigger Lighthouse Bot test on Travis

-Lighthouse CI will only test pull requests, so if you push to the master branch now, you’ll just get "This script can only be run on Travis PR requests" in your Travis log.
+Lighthouse Bot will only test pull requests, so if you push to the master branch now, you’ll just get "This script can only be run on Travis PR requests" in your Travis log.

-To trigger the Lighthouse CI test:
+To trigger the Lighthouse Bot test:

 1. Checkout a new branch
 2. Push it to Github
 3. Make a pull request

-Hang tight on that pull request page and wait for the Lighthouse bot to sing! 🎤
+Hang tight on that pull request page and wait for Lighthouse Bot to sing! 🎤

 <img class="screenshot" src="./lighthouse-scores.png" alt="Passing Lighthouse scores">